-- 1 (or) to KEY. - 2 Press the Menu Select button directly below KEY.
-The display shows the last user-selected and stored encryption key, and the available menu selections. - 3 dor to scroll through the encryption keys or use the keypad to enter the number of the desired key. - 4 Perform one of the following actions:
+- 1 (or) to Key. - 2 Press the Menu Select button directly below Key.
+The display shows the last user-selected and stored encryption key, and the available menu selections.

-- Press the Menu Select button directly below SEL to save the newly selected key and return to the Home screen. - Press , the PTT button, or the Menu Select button directly below EXIT. - Turn the 16-Position Select knob to exit.
+- 3 or to scroll through the encryption keys or use the keypad to enter the number of the desired key. - 4 Perform one of the following actions: - Press the Menu Select button directly below Sel to save the newly selected key and return to the Home screen. - Press a, the PTT button, or the Menu Select button directly below Exit.

-Note: When the selected key is erased, you hear a momentary keyfail tone and the display shows KEY_FAIL.
+Note: When the selected key is erased, you hear a momentary keyfail tone and the display shows Key fail.

-When the selected key is not allowed, you hear a momentary illegal key tone and the display shows ILLEGAL KEY.
+When the selected key is not allowed, you hear a momentary illegal key tone and the display shows Illegal key.